aliabe-creator/CleanTech-NAICS-Scraper/geocoding+tableau-tutorial.md

     * In the Filters area, click on each field's dropdown menu and click "Show Filter."
 They should pop up on the right hand side.
     * Click the dropdown icon next to the filters on the right hand side and select "Only Relevant Values." ![image](https://user-images.githubusercontent.com/80125711/162135753-930bbc81-83ee-4cb5-a8b4-953386baee91.png)
     * Save the viz to Tableau Public by going to File > Save to Tableau Public.
 Choose a name to save it as (login if necessary), and the viz should automatically open in your default browser.
-    * __To update data__
+    * __To update data, as responses come in from Google form__
         * Close the Tableau Public app on your computer.
-        * Make necessary changes to the locally saved Excel file, update Google Sheets accordingly.
+        * Open Google form link and go to the "Responses" tab on the top.
+        * Open locally saved Excel file (linked to Tableau), and add new rows/modify information on the Excel sheet as necessary.
+Make the same changes to the "FINAL Company Lists" Google Sheet.
-        * Reopen Tableau Public.
+        * Reopen Tableau Public and open the Oregon_CT or Washington_CT project, whichever was edited.
 The edits should automatically be ingested into Tableau.
+If they are not automatically ingested, go to the "Data Source" tab in the bottom left hand corner and resolve issues there (re-link Excel workbook if necessary).
         * Re-publish the viz to Tableau Public by going to File > Save to Tableau Public.